-The Court found that the reports should be admitted into evidence.
-Notably, the court dealt with the issues of Relevance and Prejudice under s 135 separately.
+The Court nonetheless admitted the reports into evidence.
+Notably, the court dealt with the issues of Relevance under s 55 of The Act and Prejudice under s 135 of The Act separately.

 Justice Barr drew attention to the inclusive effect of Section 55 of the Evidence Act which defines as ‘relevant’ any evidence that “could rationally affect (directly or indirectly) the assessment of the probability of the existence of a fact in issue.”
 That is, evidence is relevant even where it may become the subject of debate as to its factual reliability and the weight the court should ascribe to it. - Any further forensic and detailed discussions about the report should be left to the second-stage hearing.

-In this instance, the court found that Dr S’s evidence still conceivably had the capacity to provide relevant forensic information to the court.
+In this instance, the court found that Dr S’s evidence still had the capacity to provide relevant forensic information to the court.
 Details of Mr Long’s condition years after the date of his injury could still disclose facts about the condition of the claimant at a time closer to his injury, and by extension the plaintiff’s eligibility for the TPD Policy.
-That the assumptions on which Dr S based his report merely did not align with those in the Policy and “that crucial assumptions upon which the opinion is founded [were] unsubstantiated” was not sufficient to annul this aspect of its relevance, even where the court at the second stage hearing may decide that the report is unreliable or should be given little weight.
-At - Justice Barr also commented that the “real chance” test was the correct, in conformity with the decision in TAL Life ltd v Shuetrim (2016) 91 NSWLR 439.
+The assumptions on which Dr S based his report did not align with those in the Policy and “that crucial assumptions upon which the opinion is founded are unsubstantiated” were insufficient to render the reports outside of the scope of relevance under s 55, even where the court at the second stage hearing may decide that the report is unreliable or should be given little weight.
+At - Justice Barr also commented that the “real chance” test was the correct one, in conformity with the decision in TAL Life ltd v Shuetrim (2016) 91 NSWLR 439.

 The Court also concluded that Dr S’s report did not contain sufficient prejudice to warrant exclusion under section 135 of the Evidence Act.

-The Defendant’s claims against the strength of the expert’s report contradicted its own argument that the report would unfairly prejudice the defendant at the second-stage hearing.
-The Defendants had not specified any details in the expert’s report that would disadvantage the Defendants in particular, rather than merely show up the inconsistencies or impertinence of the plaintiff’s case.
+The Defendant’s claims that the expert’s report was weak or unfounded contradicted its own argument that the report would unfairly prejudice the defendant at the second-stage hearing.
+The Defendants had not specifically provided any details in the expert’s report that would disadvantage the Defendants, and instead gave examples that showed up the inconsistencies or impertinence of the plaintiff’s case.
 The Court applied its belief that “Defendants are not usually prejudiced by inadequate evidence led by a plaintiff”.